-The Garden Spa also offers a haven in which to escape and indulge.
-Designed to complement its natural surroundings, the Garden Spa has four treatment rooms, including one couple’s suite opening directly onto the sunken garden.
-This award-winning spa has a selection of luxurious treatments by British spa and skincare brand Elemis, an indoor pool, pool-side sauna, elliptical steam pod and shower, as well as a fitness suite.
+The Garden Spa by L'Occitane also offers a haven in which to escape and indulge.
+Designed to complement its natural surroundings, the Garden Spa by L'Occitane has four treatment rooms, including one couple’s suite opening directly onto the sunken garden.
+The only L'Occitane spa in the UK, it offers a selection of luxurious treatments by the luxury Provençal skincare brand, an indoor pool, pool-side sauna, steam pod and shower.

 Below is a list of our awards and achievements at The Bath Priory (from 2012).

 |AA 5 Red Stars: Inspector's Choice||2013 - 2022|

 |Trencherman's Awards - Best Front of House Team Finalist||2019|

 |AA Wine Awards - Notable Wine List||2012 - 2019|

 |Trencherman's Awards - Best Dine and Stay Experience Finalist||2018|